A bisexual banker has received $60,000 compensation after being subjected to shocking sexual harassment by his supervisor.

-So cold she ‘had her period in cubes’
+So cold she ‘had her period in ice cubes’

-The supervisor boasted how she liked to sack people, and described herself as so cold that she “had her period in cubes”.
+The supervisor also said she enjoyed sacking people, describing herself as so cold that she “had her period in ice cubes”.

-She delighted in telling Mike that she was about to fire a young staff member in front of the worker’s father, which Mike found extremely distressing.
+She also delighted in telling Mike that she was about to fire a young staff member in front of the worker’s father.
+He found this extremely distressing.

-When the supervisor refused Mike permission to leave the office to attend an appointment with a psychologist, which is unlawful under the Fair Work Act, he decided to make a formal complaint.
+Finally, when the supervisor refused Mike permission to leave the office to attend an appointment with a psychologist, which is unlawful under the Fair Work Act, he made a formal complaint.

 Post traumatic stress disorder

-A psychologist and a psychiatrist diagnosed Mike with a number of disorders, including anxiety and depression, post traumatic stress disorder, social phobia and panic disorder, acute stress disorder, adjustment disorder.
+A psychologist and a psychiatrist diagnosed Mike with a number of disorders.
+For example, anxiety and depression, post traumatic stress disorder, social phobia and panic disorder, acute stress disorder, adjustment disorder.

 The medical experts said the cause of these conditions was directly linked to how he had been treated at work.

-Industrial relations specialist Christiaan van Oeveren from Sexual Harassment Claims said not only had the supervisor breached the bank’s own policies, she had also engaged in unlawful bullying, harassment and discrimination.
+Employment lawyer Christiaan van Oeveren said the supervisor breached the bank’s own policies, in addition to engaging in unlawful bullying, sexual harassment and discrimination.

-“It is unlawful to treat someone at work the way Mike was treated, but it will be the bank that will pay the compensation, because the employer is responsible for the conduct of its employees, and in this case, it was responsible for the appalling conduct of the supervisor,” he said.
+“It is unlawful to treat someone at work the way this supervisor treated Mike.
+In the end, however, it will be the bank that will pay the compensation,” he said.